 The dove symbolizes the Holy Spirit’s taking on the form of a dove, as you have learnt from the New Testament: the Spirit who brings peace to your soul and calm to your troubled mind.

 St. Ambrose was the bishop of Milan, Italy who baptized St. Augustine in the second half of the 4th century AD.
 This excerpt on how the features of the Noah story in Genesis – the wood of the Ark, the flood waters, and the dove all prefigure baptism is an excerpt from his treatise On the Mysteries (nn.
 8-11: SC 25 bis, 158-160).
-It is used in the Roman Office of Readings on Monday of the 15th week in ordinary time.
+It appears in the Roman Office of Readings on Monday of the 15th week in ordinary time.
+The accompanying biblical reading is 1 Kings 18: 16b-40.